The name CureVac N.V. (CVAC) should be kept on your radar - The Dwinnex

-As of close of business last night, CureVac N.V.’s stock clocked out at $8.10, up 6.86% from its previous closing price of $7.58.
-In other words, the price has increased by $+0.52 from its previous closing price.
-On the day, 520533 shares were traded.
+In the latest session, CureVac N.V.
+(NASDAQ: CVAC) closed at $8.08 up 4.39% from its previous closing price of $7.74.
+In other words, the price has increased by $+0.34 from its previous closing price.
+On the day, 2411061 shares were traded.
+CVAC stock price reached its highest trading level at $8.37 during the session, while it also had its lowest trading level at $8.00.

 Sponsored